Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

 The reported results in Diffusion-KTO \cite{li2024diffusionkto} (below) suggest that a straightforward adaptation of DPO to diffusion is possible but might not be optimal for heavily distilled models.

-{\bf D3PO (Yang et al., CVPR 2024)} \cite{yang2024d3po}: ``Direct Preference for Denoising Diffusion Policy Optimization'' explicitly tackled the challenge of doing preference-based fine-tuning without a reward model.
-The authors point out memory issues when trying to incorporate preferences across the multi-step generation.
-D3PO introduces a multi-step objective to break down the preference signal into the diffusion timesteps \cite{yang2024d3po}.
-Essentially, they treat each diffusion step as part of an {\bf expanded MDP} (using segments $[T,t], t < T,$ the denoised image at $x_t$ at $t$ is made to generate until $x_0,$ and reward is observed to update model at $t,$ this is repeated.
-This also means that due to MDP formulation, only current $x_i$ and future $x_{i-1}$ are required, thereby, leading to savings in memory.) so that the preference (which is an outcome-level signal) can be integrated.
-D3PO managed to fine-tune a model using only human comparisons, achieving similar effect to RLHF, but saving the effort of reward model training.
-A notable advantage of not having a reward model is the avoidance of reward model mis-specification.
-However, one trade-off is that all preference data must be available for direct use in fine-tuning (whereas a reward model could generalize to new prompts or be reused for multiple iterations of fine-tuning).
-The results of D3PO were competitive and it was particularly touted for reducing memory requirements versus naive RL \cite{yang2024d3po}.
+\textbf{D3PO (Yang et al., CVPR 2024)} \cite{yang2024d3po}: ``Direct Preference for Denoising Diffusion Policy Optimization'' explicitly tackled the challenge of preference-based fine-tuning without a reward model.
+The authors identify memory issues that arise when preferences are incorporated across multi-step generation.
+D3PO introduces a multi-step objective that decomposes the preference signal across diffusion timesteps \cite{yang2024d3po}.
+It treats each diffusion step as part of an expanded MDP, so that outcome-level preferences can be integrated into timestep-level updates while reducing memory requirements.
+D3PO fine-tunes a model using only human comparisons, achieving effects similar to RLHF while avoiding reward-model training.
+A notable advantage of not using a reward model is avoiding reward-model mis-specification.
+However, one trade-off is that preference data must be available for direct fine-tuning, whereas a reward model can generalize to new prompts or be reused across multiple fine-tuning rounds.
+The results of D3PO were competitive, particularly in reducing memory requirements relative to naive RL \cite{yang2024d3po}.